dart-lang/site-www/src/_guides/language/effective-dart/usage_migrated.md

 Dart offers no way to tell if a `late` variable has been initialized or assigned to.
-If you access it, it either immediately runs the initializer if it has one or throws an exception.
+If you access it, it either immediately runs the initializer (if it has one) or throws an exception.
-Sometimes you have some state that is lazily initialized where `late` would be a good fit, but you also need to be able to *tell* if the initialization has happened yet.
+Sometimes you have some state that's lazily initialized where `late` might be a good fit, but you also need to be able to *tell* if the initialization has happened yet.

-You could do that by storing the state in a `late` variable and then have a separate boolean field to track whether the variable has been set.
-This works, but is redundant since Dart *internally* still needs to maintain the initialized status of the `late` variable.
+Although you could detect initialization by storing the state in a `late` variable and having a separate boolean field that tracks whether the variable has been set, that's redundant because Dart *internally* maintains the initialized status of the `late` variable.
 Instead, it's usually clearer to make the variable non-`late` and nullable.
-Then you can check the variable for `null` to see if it has been initialized.
+Then you can see if the variable has been initialized by checking for `null`.

-(Of course, if `null` is a valid initialized value for the variable, then it does make sense to have a separate boolean field.)
+Of course, if `null` is a valid initialized value for the variable, then it probably does make sense to have a separate boolean field.

 ### CONSIDER copying a nullable field to a local variable to enable type promotion.